 (7) Kool Herc

-He’s the pioneering DJ to form the birth of hip-hop up in the Bronx with his turntables and block parties that helped bring together a sense of community within the crime-ridden areas This glass is praise for what he’s done by honoring his roots from Jamaica and that single vinyl underneath the glass represent the records he spins on turntables.
+He’s the pioneering DJ to form the birth of hip-hop up in the Bronx with his turntables and block parties that helped bring together a sense of community within the crime-ridden areas This glass is praise for what he’s done by honoring his roots from Jamaica and that single vinyl underneath the glass represents the records he spins on turntables.

 This strong and profoundly subtle build gives a feeling almost as if you are sinking your teeth into a fresh sugar cane that later develops layers of sweetness.
-Very lively with a delicate flash of oakiness along exciting small touch of spices and bits of sweet fruits.
+Very lively with a delicate flash of oakiness along an exciting small touch of spices and bits of sweet fruits.

 Kool Herc Website: http://djkoolherc.com/